ankitcan890/remote-work-procedure/README.md

 # Data Governance:

-Establish data pipelines using AWS Glue.<br>
+Utilise AWS Glue to create data pipelines for the ETL named "HR-Rwp-QRPR-Ankit".<br>
-Implement detection mechanisms to identify suspicious data using Canadian examples.<br>
+Use Canadian examples to implement detection techniques for identifying questionable data.<br>
-Filter data based on specific conditions and eliminate unnecessary columns for a clean dataset.<br>
+Employ data filtering techniques to apply specified criteria and remove superfluous columns to achieve a pristine dataset.<br>

 <img src="https://ankitcan890.github.io/remote-work-procedure/Gov.png">

 # Data Monitoring:

-Set up Amazon CloudWatch dashboards (e.g., "project2-contracts-dashboard-ankit") for monitoring costs and data usage.<br>
+Set up Amazon CloudWatch dashboards (e.g., "hr-remoteworkprocedure-dashboard-ankit") for monitoring costs and data usage.<br>
 Implement alarms using CloudWatch to notify when thresholds are exceeded.<br>
 Use CloudTrail to record user activities and modifications within the system.<br>

 # Data Analysis:

-Create databases and tables (e.g., "project2_awarded_table05_ankit") for storing and querying contract data.<br>
+Create databases and tables (e.g., "hr_remote_work_procedure_table5_ankit") for storing and querying contract data.<br>
 Perform SQL queries to retrieve and analyze the data for insights.<br>

 # Data Visualization:

-Visualize bid types and counts using graphs.<br>
+Graphically represent the remote work score of each professor by their respective professor ID.<br>
-Publish results on web servers for remote access and sharing.<br>
+Upload findings to web servers for remote retrieval and dissemination.<br>

 # Data Publishing: